 Have you ever tried asparagus with pistachios?
 This combination of flavors is so good, and I’m excited to share it with you!
 We still have snow on the ground in Indiana, but asparagus is on sale in the stores now and will start popping up in the garden before we know it.
 Make good use of it with this Asparagus with Pistachios, Lemon, and Garlic side dish.
 I garnished mine with fresh violets since they are in-season at the same time and they grow happily in the garden (yes, they are edible).
 I also used purple basil because it makes a pretty photo.
 Green basil is more common and is just as delicious.
-Look at this beautiful plate full of springtime goodies!
+Look at this beautiful plate of springtime goodness!

 Pistachios are an important key to the texture of this dish.
 Toast them just to the point where they start to give off a wonderful aroma.
 Take them out of the oven and remove them from the hot pan right away.
 Just pour them quickly into a bowl or onto a plate where they can rest until it’s time to sprinkle them over the final dish.
 You could also toast them in a frying pan on the stovetop on low heat while the asparagus is cooking to save time.
+More tips below the recipe!

 Spring Asparagus with Pistachios, Lemon, and Garlic